JSumati/Application/README.md

 # Application
-Employees at HT and their Details (Actual MVC comes here!)
+Employees and their Resumes Description